The Masked Singer Ukraine: Panelists and host

 Following the announcement of the series, it was confirmed by Ukraina that a television presenter and stand-up comedian Volodymyr Ostapchuk would serve as the show's host.

-On 29 December 2020, the permanent panel of celebrity detectives was announced, which is composed of singers Olya Polyakova, Dzidzio, Andriy Danylko, and NK.
-In the second episode of the show, they were joined by a pop singer Oleh Vynnyk, who self-eliminated himself under the guise of Buivol.
+On 29 December 2020, the permanent panel of celebrity detectives was announced, which is composed of singers Andriy Danylko, Olya Polyakova, Dzidzio and NK.
+In the second episode they were joined by a singer Oleh Vynnyk, who self-eliminated himself under the guise of Buffalo.